Teen dream: Raducanu, 18, Fernandez, 19, into US Open final

 NEW YORK (AP) — Emma Raducanu and Leylah Fernandez are so similar in so many ways: They possess enviable quickness and anticipation.
 They take balls low to the ground and redirect them with ease.
+They don’t care how much better-known or more successful opponents are.
 They love the big moment.
-They don’t care how much better-known or more successful opponents are.

 There's more.
 They’re both teenagers.
 They’re both unseeded at the U.S. Open.
 They’re both getting loud backing from the crowds.
 And now, remarkably, they’re both Grand Slam finalists.